IoT-AI-HACKDAYS/Hackdays/Session2/README.md

 ### Test IoT Runtime on Raspberry Pi

 1. Configure **config.yaml** on the Raspberry Pi.   sudo nano /etc/iotedge/config.yaml
-2. Add previously noted **connection string**  for IoT Edge Device in **config.yaml**
+2. Find the **hostname** setting and make sure that it reflects the name of the Raspberry Pi you are working on
+3. Find the **device_connection_string** and replace the contents with the previoulsy copied connection string from IoT Edge
 ![](.images/configyaml.png)
-3. Save file in **Nano** using ctrl-X (Yes to any questions)
+4. Save file in **Nano** using ctrl-X (Yes to any questions)
-4. Restart IoT Runtime -  "sudo systemctl restart iotedge"
+5. Restart IoT Runtime -  "sudo systemctl restart iotedge"
-5. Check status of modules -  "iotedge list"  from the Raspberry Pi command via SSH      [Troubleshooting steps](https://docs.microsoft.com/en-us/azure/iot-edge/troubleshoot)
+6. Check status of modules -  "iotedge list"  from the Raspberry Pi command via SSH      [Troubleshooting steps](https://docs.microsoft.com/en-us/azure/iot-edge/troubleshoot)

 ### Create the computer vision model